NguyenQuang1610/Amazon-Sales-Data-Analysis-Personal-Project/README.md

 **SQL:**
 - Wrote query to find Month over Month Total Sales using CTEs and Window Functions (LAG())
-- Added query to find
+- Added query to find Top-5 Fastest Growing Product Category
+- Added query to Identify Orders with Delayed Fulfillment
+- Added query to Analyze the Impact of Shipping Service Levels On Delivery Success
+-

 ### ✅ **Phase 4: Predictive Insights & Automation**